AdobeDocs/campaign.en/help/v8/send/email.md

 ---
 # Design and send emails

-Email deliveries let you send personalized emails to the target population.
+With Adobe Campaign, create email deliveries to send personalized emails to the target population.
 [Learn more](../send/send.md)

 Learn key steps to create and configure a delivery in [this page](../start/create-message.md).